Caroline?

 Caroline? is a 1990 American made-for-television drama film based on E. L. Konigsburg's novel Father's Arcane Daughter starring Stephanie Zimbalist, Pamela Reed and George Grizzard.
 The film is directed by Joseph Sargent and aired on CBS on April 29, 1990, part of the Hallmark Hall of Fame anthology series.
 The film won three Primetime Emmy Awards.

 Plot

-A woman presumed dead for 15 years returns to her family shortly before a large inheritance is due.
-While she certainly seems to be the missing woman, there are doubts about her identity among those who knew her.
+Caroline, a woman presumed dead for 15 years, returns to her family shortly before a large inheritance is due.
+While Caroline certainly seems to be the missing woman, there are doubts about her identity among those who knew her.
 The truth, her motivations for what she has done, and the results she accomplished are heart-warming.